viktoriamahrberg/first-project/README.md

 * Assistance is coming from the tutors at Code Institute and my Mentor Adeye Gbenga.
 * Tutorials and codes how to prevent horizontal scrolling, place content in the center are from https://stackoverflow.com/ and https://www.w3schools.com/
 * Icons next to Exhibition Dates and Social Media come from [Font Awsome](https://fontawesome.com/)
+* [Google Fonts](https://fonts.google.com/) was used to import the fonts "Archivo Black" and Kanit

 **Media**